 As spring herbs start to grow, it pays to let a few flower.
 Most herb flowers are edible and add great eye appeal and flavour to dishes.
 This savoury flatbread can be thrown together with premade flatbread, but I urge you to try making your own, as it’s easy—and so delicious.

+Start by making flatbread.
+Boil or steam potatoes until very tender.
+Drain and transfer to blender along with water and chopped chives, and blend until smooth.
 In large bowl, whisk together flours, salt, and baking powder.
 Add 1 cup (250 mL) potato purée and mix to form a soft but slightly sticky dough.
 You can adjust the consistency of the dough by adding more potato purée or rice flour as needed.
 Divide dough into 4 equal pieces and set aside.

+Heat large cast iron frying pan over medium high.
 Working with one piece of dough at a time, roll out to about 1/4 in (0.6 cm) thickness between 2 pieces of parchment paper, using dusting of extra rice flour if dough is sticking.
 Place in hot frying pan and cook until starting to brown on underside, about 1 minute.
 Flip flatbread over and cook for another 30 seconds to 1 minute.
 Transfer to plate and drape clean kitchen towel overtop while repeating rolling and cooking with remaining dough.
 Once they’re all cooked, flatbreads may be kept in airtight container and refrigerated for up to 4 days.

 When ready to assemble flatbreads, set oven rack in top third of oven and preheat oven broiler.